KNX-IOT/KNX-IOT-Virtual/README.md

 This utility can start an application, and if the application quits it will restart the application automatically.

 Note: Please stop the process by doing `Ctrl-C` in the window where python command is started.
 The `Ctrl-C` is only handled when the application stops, e.g. `Ctrl-C` won't be honored when the application is running.

+Note: according to the specifications the restart is not an actual restart of the device, but just a partial restart of the stack.
+Hence to simulate a full restart this utility can be used.

 ### 4.5.
 Prerequisites windows